 In June 2015, the government of Alberta amended the Specified Gas Emitters Regulation to increase the price per fund credit from \$15 to \$20 per credit in 2016 and to \$30 per credit in 2017.
 In addition, the amended Specified Gas Emitter Regulation also increased the required emission reductions for regulated facilities.
 Facilities in their ninth or subsequent year of commercial operation were historically required to reduce their net emissions intensity to 12 percent below an established baseline until 2015.
-These facilities were required to reduce their net emissions intensity to 15 percent below the established baseline in 2016 and to 20 percent below the established baseline in 2017.
+These facilities were required to reduce their net emissions intensity to 15 percent below the established baseline in 2017.
 These amendments are likely to significantly increase the cost of compliance for some of our customers.
-There are financial penalties for non-compliance for every ton of carbon dioxide equivalent over a facility's net emission intensity limit as well as for contraventions of other provisions contained in the Specified Gas Emitters Regulation.
-Further, the Specified Gas Reporting Regulation imposes GHG emissions reporting requirements on a company that has GHG emissions of 50,000 tons or more of carbon dioxide equivalent from a facility in a calendar year.
+There are financial penalties for non-compliance for every ton of carbon dioxide equivalent over a facility's net emission intensity limit as well as for contraventions of other provisions contained in the Specified Gas Emitters Regulation imposes GHG emissions reporting requirements on a company that has GHG emissions of 50,000 tons or more of carbon dioxide equivalent from a facility in a calendar year.
 In addition, Alberta facilities must currently report emissions of industrial air pollutants and comply with obligations in approvals and under other environmental regulations.